vboussange/WSLJuliaWorkshop2023/readme.md

 - [Julia Workshop for Data Science](https://crsl4.github.io/julia-workshop/session1-get-started.html)
 # Acknowledgments

-The workshop materials are based on the following resources:
+The workshop materials are based on numerous resources, which have been indicated in the different sections.

-- [List of references or sources of inspiration]
+We thank [WSL Biodiversity center](https://www.wsl.ch/en/about-wsl/organisation/programmes-and-initiatives/wsl-biodiversity-center.html), the [Ecosystem and Landscape Evolution](https://ele.ethz.ch) and [The Laboratory of Hydraulics, Hydrology and Glaciology](https://vaw.ethz.ch/en/) for supporting and funding this workshop.

 # Contact

-If you have any questions or feedback, feel free to contact the contributors @vboussange and @mauro3.
+If you have any questions or feedback, feel free to contact the main authors of this workshop, @vboussange and @mauro3.
+You can also create a pull request.